 If there’s any evidence of heat damage, UV damage, rips, tears, punctures, abrasion, or worn or broken stitching, the sling should be removed from service and properly disposed of to discourage further use.

 Another problem we see is that the end-user may have a solvent tank that they use to remove grease or grime from their equipment or machined parts.
 They’ll throw greasy web slings or roundslings into that solvent tank to clean them off and mistakenly think they’re taking care of their rigging gear.
-You can’t do this with a synthetic sling—the chemicals in those solvent tanks will degrade the nylon or polyester fibers in that sling and over time, this affects the integrity of that lifting sling.
+You can’t do this with a synthetic sling—these chemicals will degrade the nylon or polyester fibers in that sling and over time, this affects the integrity of that lifting sling.

 The best way to help extend the life of a synthetic roundsling, and help to ensure that it stays in service, is to properly maintain it during and in-between each use.
 Take care of your gear and your gear will take care of you—it’s that simple.